sek/Robot/README.md

 # Importing the jar file

 Download this [jar file](https://github.com/ecolban/Robot/blob/master/jar/Robot.jar?raw=true) and add it to the build path of your project.
-This jar file also contains the javadoc in the folder named `doc`.
+This jar file also contains the API documentation in the folder named `doc`.